davideicardi/search-crawler/README.md

 - Node.Js (>= 0.10.28)
 - MongoDb (>= 2.6)

-You can install it in any operating system that support the above components, Windows, Linux or Mac.

-You can get the latest version of search-crawler at github.
+Get the latest version of search-crawler at github.
-To install a node.js application you can run the following command inside the folder where you have downloaded the package:
+Install it by running the following command inside the folder where you have downloaded the package:

     npm install